-A limitation of this approach is that it can only reconstruct k sub-IOs within a stripe where k is the number of parity blocks (e.g., k=1 in RAID-5 and k=2 in RAID-6).
-Thus, it is still tail-prone when >k sub-IOs are not predictable (i.e.), the reconstruction I/Os also cannot be served quickly).
-The subsequent sections will address this limitation and show how PL ${IO}$ can be more powerful under further enhancement.
+A limitation of this approach is that it can only reconstruct k sub-IOs within a stripe where k is the number of parity blocks (e.g., k = 1 in RAID-5 and k = 2 in RAID-6).
+Thus, it is still tail-prone when >k sub-IOs are not predictable (i.e., the reconstruction I/Os also cannot be served quickly).
+The subsequent sections will address this limitation and show how PLIO can be more powerful under further enhancement.

-4.2.2 A Further Extension (PL{BRT}).
-To address the limitation of PL{IO} , we explored extending the firmware furthermore to return the "busy remaining time" (BRT) to inform the host how long the corresponding I/O would have to wait.
-Thus, when multiple, n sub-IOs are returned with unpredictable flags (PL=11), including the reconstruction I/Os, the host will resubmit n-1 of the sub-I/Os with the shortest busy remaining time.
-This time, these I/Os must be resubmitted with PL=00 to avoid recursive fast-failures (i.e., these I/Os will wait for GCs if any).
+4.2.2 A Further Extension ( $PL{BRT}$ ).
+To address the limitation of $PL{IO}$ , we explored extending the firmware furthermore to return the BRT to inform the host how long the corresponding I/O would have to wait.
+Thus, when multiple, n sub-IOs are returned with unpredictable flags (PL=11), including the reconstruction I/Os, the host will resubmit n-1 of the sub-I/Os with the shortest BRT.
+This time, these I/Os must be resubmitted with PL=00 to avoid recursive fast failures (i.e., these I/Os will wait for GCs if any).
 In the firmware, calculating the BRT that affects a particular incoming I/O can be done in a straightforward fashion because it is about the chip and channel-level queueing delays with established device-level specifications.
-In the NVMe interface, we piggyback the busy remaining time in the NVMe completion command of the affected I/Os (using the 64 reserved bits).
+In the NVMe interface, we piggyback the BRT in the NVMe completion command of the affected I/Os (using the 64 reserved bits).

-Later in the evaluation, we show that PL{BRT} improves upon PL{IO} , but PL{BRT} fails to provide a strong predictability contract.
-The PL{BRT} technique works effectively under a low probability of multiple I/Os in a stripe delayed by concurrent background operations.
+Later in the evaluation, we show that $PL{BRT}$ improves upon $PL{IO}$ , but $PL{BRT}$ fails to provide a strong predictability contract.
+The $PL{BRT}$ technique works effectively under a low probability of multiple I/Os in a stripe delayed by concurrent background operations.
 However, we observed that in some deployments of a major storage company, the flash array design absorbs user writes to a separate battery-backed DRAM and flushes them in large sequential full-stripe writes across the SSDs.
-Hence, all the SSDs in the array age at the same pace, and because the device models are usually the same (e.g., same firmware logic), GC operations kick in at relatively the same time.
-PL{BRT} becomes ineffective here because the host would see multiple unpredictable I/Os with similar busy remaining time values.
+Hence, all the SSDs in the array age at the same pace, and because the device models are usually the same (e.g., same firmware logic), GC operations kick in at relatively the same time. $PL{BRT}$ becomes ineffective here because the host would see multiple unpredictable I/Os with similar BRT values.